o2junior/rentacar-api/README.md

 # rent-a-car API

-This is a Spring Boot web application responsible for control of Cars availables to rent.
+This is a Spring Boot application responsible for control of Cars availables to rent.
 Exposed API manages configuration and register Cars and Makes.

 ## Stack